bhosale05/assignment/README.md

 ## Sample OutPut :
  ### if you trigger api call =  https://localhost/explorer
- then get all data in clients, projects, costs and cost_type,
+    - get all data in clients, projects, costs and cost_type

  ### if you trigger api call = https://localhost/explorer?clientid=1
- then get clientid = 1 data
+    - get data by id, above api call get clientid = 1 data